 Embassy of Switzerland in South Africa

-Switzerland is now open again for travellers from non-Schengen states that meet certain requirements.
-Please click here to find out more about who can enter Switzerland.
-To see what rules apply to your own particular situation when entering Switzerland, consult the online Travelcheck.
+Switzerland has re-open their borders to travellers.
+To see what rules apply to your own particular situation when entering Switzerland, please consult the online Travelcheck.

 General information on the current Coronavirus situation and measures in South Africa